-The Remainder Theorem lets you find a polynomial remainder without doing long division.
-If you divide P(x)P(x) by xax-a, the remainder is P(a)P(a).
+The Remainder Theorem turns a polynomial division into a single substitution: if you divide P(x)P(x) by xax-a, the remainder is just P(a)P(a).
+No long division required.

 If a polynomial P(x)P(x) is divided by xax-a, then